List of unproduced DC Comics projects: Early attempt at a Justice League series

 An early attempt at a Justice League television series was to feature lesser-known superheroes, like the Question and Doctor Fate, that would have been part of the DC Animated Universe.
 The series was canceled in favor of Batman Beyond.

 Justice League: Worlds Collide

 Circa 2004, Bruce Timm announced a direct-to-video feature film based on Justice League animated series.
-The film was intended to make a bridge between the second season of Justice League to the first season of Justice League Unlimited.
+The film was intended to make a bridge between the second season of Justice League and the first season of Justice League Unlimited.
 The film was planned to reveal how Wonder Woman acquired her invisible jet, and also planned to feature the Crime Syndicate as the main antagonists, an idea that was originally conceived for the two-part episode "A Better World", until the Syndicate was replaced by the Justice Lords.
 Dwayne McDuffie wrote the script and Andrea Romano assembled the cast, but Warner Bros. finally scrapped the project.
 In 2010, the scrapped film was adapted into Justice League: Crisis on Two Earths, a standalone film that is unconnected to the DC Animated Universe.